 (a) ensure that the terms of the Order and any information it provides in the Specification are complete and accurate;

 (b) co‐operate with the Supplier in all matters relating to the Services;

-(c) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer’s premises, office accommodation and other facilities as reasonably required by the Supplier; the room provided must be suitable for purpose and provide adequate space for the required activity.
-The venue must accommodate the attendees of the course in a suitable manner ( suitable lighting seating and visibility)
+(c) provide the Supplier, its employees, agents, consultants and subcontractors with access to the Customer’s premises, office accommodation and other facilities as reasonably required by the Supplier; the room provided must be suitable for the purpose and provide adequate space for the required activity.
+The venue must accommodate the attendees of the course in a suitable manner ( suitable lighting, seating and visibility)

-(d) provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;
+(d) provide the Supplier with such information and materials as the Supplier may reasonably require to supply the Services, and ensure that such information is complete and accurate in all material respects;

 (e) prepare the Customer’s premises for the supply of the Services;

 (f) obtain and maintain all necessary licenses, permissions and consents which may be required for the Services before the date on which the Services are to start;

 (g) comply with all applicable laws, including health and safety laws;

 (h) keep all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than under the Supplier’s written instructions or authorisation;